ready4god2513/aisforarray/Readme.md

 ### Deploying

 #### Production
-Ensure that you have a git remote pointing to `git@heroku.com:bethel-careers.git`
+Ensure that you have a git remote pointing to `git@heroku.com:bethel-careers.git` and that you have been added to the bethel-careers app in heroku.

 Run `git push (name of production remote) master`  It should be deployed

 #### Alpha
-Ensure that you have a git remote pointing to `git@heroku.com:bethel-careers-alpha.git`
+Ensure that you have a git remote pointing to `git@heroku.com:bethel-careers-alpha.git` and that you have been added to the bethel-careers-alpha app in heroku.

 Run `git push (name of alpha remote) master`  It should be deployed